raviten/documentation/using-api.rst

 #. *deviceId*: device id of the user
 #. *advId*: advertiser id of the user

-By defaults, fields 1 through 9 above are returned by the API.
-However, you can specify what specific fields you want.
+You can specify what specific fields you want.
 For instance, if you want to get *firstSeen*, *uninstallTime* and *gcmId* of all the users who installed your app between December 1, 2015 and December 3, 2015, the relevant curl call would be::

     curl -H "Authorization: Token <your token>" https://app.qgraph.io/api/get-user-profiles/?start_date=2015-12-01&end_date=2015-12-03&fields=firstSeen,uninstallTime,gcmId